Our workshops support artists on their creative journeys.

 Making It Public: The definition of contemporary public art is expansive – from permanent sculpture to temporary interventions.
 Artists will explore the dynamic field of public art through a series of workshops led by experienced Forecast staff and other professionals in the field.
 The workshops were created especially for those new to working in the public arena at a time when there are increasing invitations for artists to participate in public space design and civic engagement projects.

-- Learn more about 2016 Making It Public grantees and the 2017 Making It Public grantees and their projects.
+- Learn more about 2016 Making It Public grantees and their projects.

 - Learn about the workshops we offer to communities.